lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 * Support for Attach without PDN (Packet Data Network) connectivity. -->

 Another node introduced in the NBIoT architecture is the Network Gateway Service Capability Exposure Function (NGW-SCEF), which securely exposes service and network capabilities to entities external to the network operator.
 OMA and OneM2M define the northbound APIS.
+In this case the path is small for data transmission .
 The main functions of the NGW-SCEF are:
 * Connectivity path
 * Device Monitoring